 The Gold Medal Prize awarded to Ms. Radišić at the prestigious 2010 International Opera Competition “Hariclea Darclee” in Braila (Romania) with Nicolae Herlea as president of the jury, and the third prize in 2010 and the special Prize awarded by Joan Sutherland in 2007 at the International Competition “Amici della Musica”, Alcamo (Italy) crowned a long string of First Prizes awarded to her till then in her native country.

 In 2010 she won the “Dr. Vojislav Vuckovic” Competition (Belgrade), the 2007 “Nikola Cvejic” Competition (Belgrade), the 2005 “Republic” Competition (Belgrade), the 2004 “Nikola Cvejic” Competition (Belgrade), the 2006 “Obzorija na tisi” Competition (Becej) and the 2007 “Lazar Jovanovic” Competition (Belgrade).

 At the Mannheim University of Music and Performing Arts (2009-2012) instead she was the recipient of the Wilhelm Müller Foundation Scholarship.

-Ms. Radišić sonn after joined the Opera Studio at the National Theater Belgrade.
-Here she had her debut as the Badessa in Suor Angelica and Principessa in Adriana Lecouvreur as well as her first approach as Carmen among others.
+Ms. Radišić joined the Opera Studio at the National Theater Belgrade during her studies at Music Academy of Arts in Belgrade.
+Here she had her debut as the Badessa in Suor Angelica and La Principessa di Bouillon in Adriana Lecouvreur as well as her first approach as Carmen among others.
 In the same years she had the opportunity to give concerts with the Belgrade National Theater Orchestra and the Belgrade Military Orchestra.